 Additional criteria for achieving a first class

-If you follow the above guidelines, you will have more chance of obtaining a high grade.
+If you follow the above guidelines, you will have more chances of obtaining a high grade.
 However, there are some other elements that distinguish a first-class essay from a standard document.
 For example, you need to convey imagination, style, depth of reading, clarity and originality.

 Originality and Imagination

 You need to present a well-thought out and original argument that demonstrates your ability to think independently.
 Originality also helps by making your essay interesting enough to capture the attention of the reader.
 You must be able to express all of your opinions clearly and confidently throughout the document.
 You can emphasise the originality of your ideas by incorporating an imaginative perspective that relates to current themes or by including examples that will shed a new light on presented evidence.

 In addition to originality, you must present your ideas to the reader in a clear manner in order to achieve a first-class grade.
 Your writing style should engage the reader, and encourage them to read on and find out more.
 Don’t be afraid compare your ideas to those from other fields; this will also help to solidify the principal arguments of your essay.

 Depth of Reading

 Markers want first-class essays that reveal a solid depth of reading from the author.
 They will want to ensure you have a comprehensive understanding and a more advanced understanding of your essay’s subject matter.
 First-class essays present solid content that is not superficial or rewritten based merely on existing text.

 If you truly want to achieve a first-class grade on your essay, you should also conduct some external research to investigate some of the so-called ” tricks of the trade ” related to proper academic writing.
 There are various techniques you can use to improve the final grade of your essay.
 Start by visiting your local library for helpful publications and books related to essay writing.
 You can also conduct an online search as the Internet contains numerous resources that relate to writing essays worthy of a first-class grade.